AGiorgetti/agiorgetti.github.io/_drafts/understanding-git.md

 git rebase master
 {% endhighlight %}

-and not merge it back to the master
+and now merge it back to the master

 {% highlight js %}
 git checkout master